What is a parish council?

 On average, around four hours a week.
 Obviously there are some councillors who spend more time than this – and some less, but in the main, being a parish councillor is an enjoyable way of contributing to your community and helping to make it a better place to live and work.
 Council meetings are always held in the evening – as are most meetings of the other groups which councillors attend on the Council’s behalf.

-Talking and listening to your fellow parishioners can be done at any time but you must be able to spend two to three hours once a month on a Monday evening attending the Council meeting.
+Talking and listening to your fellow parishioners can be done at any time but you must be able to spend two to three hours once a month usually on a Thursday evening attending the full Parish Council meeting.

 Am I qualified?